Steps you can take when no money is coming in

-In our case, the recent manufacturing recession affected my husband's business as a designer in the plastics industry.
+In our case, a manufacturing recession affected my husband's business as a designer in the plastics industry.
 For the previous six years, he had never been without work, and he made enough money as sole breadwinner to keep our family of six comfortable.
 Then one day, the work stopped.
 His clients had nothing for him; in fact, many were laying off their own people.

 At first, he continued to write himself a paycheck each week, but as it became obvious that no work was on the horizon, he stopped.
 He needed to keep enough money in reserve to pay taxes and health insurance.
 We would need to live off of our savings.

 It would be six months before my husband would find more work, and during that time, we learned to take our already frugal lifestyle to the next level.
 For example: